 A Day in the Life: Product Support Team Manager

 Since its founding in 2001, CIS has grown to support a wide range of products and services.
-These include producing no-cost CIS Benchmark PDFs for over 140 technologies, conducting penetration testing exercises, and of course CIS-CAT Pro, our configuration assessment tool.
+These include producing no-cost CIS Benchmark PDFs for more than 100 CIS Benchmarks across 25+ vendor product families, conducting penetration testing exercises, and of course CIS-CAT Pro, our configuration assessment tool.
 How do we support so many initiatives?
 It definitely takes a team; and a well-managed one at that!
 Keep reading to learn more about what it’s like to be a Product Support Team Manager at CIS.